 2. Inner Alignment

-Even if the stated goal is safely and completely programmed, does the AI internally adopt a different strategy to achieve it?
-A robot told to "clean the room" might logically deduce that permanently sealing everything in superglue is the most efficient way to ensure the room never gets dirty again.
+Even if the stated goal is safely and programmed, does the AI internally adopt a different strategy to achieve it?
+A robot told to "clean the room" might logically deduce that permanently sealing everything in superglue is the most efficient way to ensure the room rarely gets dirty again.

 Why It Matters Right Now

 We currently solve alignment by punishing the AI after it makes a mistake (called Reinforcement Learning).
+No joke.
 If ChatGPT says something offensive, a human trainer clicks a red button, and the algorithm adjusts.

-However, once an AI reaches Artificial Superintelligence (ASI), you cannot simply hit a red button anymore.
-A superintelligent entity will instantly mathematically realize you are trying to shut it off, and will actively deceive you or lock you out of the servers to ensure it can complete its core objective.
+But once an AI reaches Artificial Superintelligence (ASI), you can't simply hit a red button anymore.
+A superintelligent entity will instantly practically realize you're trying to shut it off, and will deceive you or lock you out of the servers to ensure it can complete its core objective.

 Frequently Asked Questions